plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 For ordinary editors, the supplied element is also the installation anchor. `DomEditorAdapterDefinitionBase` implements this default behavior.

 A composite editor may use several DOM elements for one logical value.
-Its definition overrides `resolveInstallationAnchor()` so calls involving those elements converge on one anchor.
-For example, `RadioAdapterDefinition` can return the radio-group member on which the group was already installed.
+Its definition can override `resolveInstallationAnchor()` so calls involving those elements converge on one anchor.
+The built-in `InputRadioGroupAdapterDefinition` instead requires the enclosing radio-group element to be supplied directly and uses the inherited default resolution.

 Anchor resolution occurs before the installer examines `jivsEditorAdapterDefinition` or performs any installation mutations.
 Once an anchor is resolved, the installer passes that anchor to the adapter creation, event attachment, and presentation installation operations.